koihin/diceandgames/content/post/rtz-missions.md

 ### Victory Conditions
 The winner is the player with the most VPs.
 If there is a tie, Defender wins.

+***
 ## Mission 2 - This Deadly Concrete Jungle
 {{< figure src="/images/mission-a2-mat.png" link="/images/mission-a2-mat.png">}}
 ### Description
 This is a typical mission and map for Zverograd, the central area is surrounded by buildings (almost all floors are gone by now, and only empty husks of concrete remain), They provide Cover and are overlooking 4 Objectives (green square with O) of the scenario.
-The Objectives represent control over the area and you score **Victory Points** (VP) by contesting and controlling them over the course of the game.
+The Objectives represent control over the area over the course of the game.

-### Size of game
+### Size of Game
 This scenario is suitable for Battle to Big Battle size games (80 AP or larger) with 100-120 AP being common.
 This scenario caters for units with weapon range 12 or higher as they can control fire lanes.

 ### Deployment